fer-aguirre/pmdm/README.md

 Since the collaborators are from Latin American countries, this model was trained with Spanish and Portuguese tweets posted from 2020 to 2021.
 We retrieved 4179 tweets from Twitter in 'csv' format.

 > There are missing 270 tweets from the database we used to train the model and the database we share in this repository since we couldn't recover the IDs from those tweets.
-All the amounts from the data analysis in this repository belong to the database training.
+All the amounts from the data analysis belong to the database training.

 | database training | database repository |
 | :-: | :-: |